List of characters in the Breaking Bad franchise: Hector Salamanca

 In Season 6, Lalo phones Hector after surviving an assassination attempt planned by Gus.
-Lalo implicates Gus and tells Hector to continue acting as if Lalo is dead so Lalo can obtain proof of Gus' disloyalty to the cartel.
+Lalo implicates Gus and tells Hector to continue acting as if Lalo is dead so Lalo can obtain proof of Gus's disloyalty to the cartel.
 Gus and Juan swear vengeance on the man who took Lalo's life, and Hector pretends to be grateful, but his demeanor convinces Gus that Lalo is still alive.
 Nacho agrees to absolve Gus of blame for the attack on Lalo.
 After claiming he killed Lalo while working for a rival drug family, Nacho admits to Hector that he caused Hector's stroke, but that Gus saved him.
 Nacho then commits suicide and an enraged Hector responds by firing bullets into Nacho's corpse.
-After surmising that Hector's phone calls are monitored by Gus, Lalo calls to say he will attack Gus and his men at Gus' laundry that night.
-This ruse caused Mike to shift his security teams away from targets considered less important to Lalo, which enables Lalo to approach Jimmy and Kim unobserved.
-Following Lalo's actual death, Hector dictates a letter through the Cousins to Don Eladio revealing Lalo's survival and correctly accusing Gus of having killed him during Lalo's attempt to gather evidence against him.
-However, after hearing the evidence pointing to Lalo's death in the failed attempt on his life, Don Eladio dismisses Hector's accusations and sends a furious Hector to bed.
+After surmising that Hector's phone calls are monitored by Gus, Lalo calls to say he will attack Gus and his men at Gus's laundry that night.
+This ruse causes Mike to shift his security teams away from targets considered less important to Lalo, which enables Lalo to approach Jimmy and Kim unobserved.
+Following Lalo's death, Hector dictates a letter for the Cousins to read to Eladio, in which he reveals Lalo's initial survival and correctly accuses Gus of having subsequently killed him.
+With no definitive proof that Lalo survived the first attack, Eladio dismisses Hector's accusations and sends a furious Hector to bed, but attempts to placate him by dividing the Albuquerque drug territory between the Salamancas and Gus.

 By the time of Breaking Bad, Tuco is out of prison and has brought Hector to live with him.
-In the season 2 premiere, Tuco kidnaps Walt and Jesse and brings them to the decrepit shack where Hector is also located.
-Walt attempts to poison Tuco's food with a baggie of meth contaminated with ricin, but Hector saves him by knocking the food onto the floor.
+In the season 2 premiere, Tuco kidnaps Walt and Jesse and brings them to the shack where Hector is also located.
+Walt attempts to poison Tuco's food with meth contaminated with ricin, but Hector saves him by knocking the food onto the floor.
 After killing Tuco in a shootout, Hank Schrader takes Hector in for questioning.
-Hector refuses to cooperate and defecates in his pants, much to the disgust of everyone in the interrogation room.
+Hector refuses to cooperate and defiantly defecates in his pants, much to the disgust of everyone in the interrogation room.
 Afterwards, he is sent back to Casa Tranquila.
 In season 3, the Cousins sneak into the U.S. to avenge Tuco by killing Walt.
 Mike and Gus intervene and the Cousins bring Hector to a meeting with Gus.
 Gus convinces them to postpone the murder by telling them Walt is invaluable to the cartel's methamphetamine operations, but that they are free to kill him once he has served his purpose.